team-mayes/atesa/docs/the_config_file.rst

 	Then every bond, angle, and dihedral consisting of atoms within at least 5 angstroms of atoms 101, 102, 103, 104, or 105 (indexed from 1) would be included as a CV, in addition to the difference of distances 102-to-104 and 102-to-105.
 The index, description, and code used to evaluate each CV derived in this manner is printed to the file "cvs.txt" in the working directory.
 Automatic CVs can be disabled by setting *auto_cvs_radius* to 0.
 If *auto_cvs_radius* is greater than 0 and CVs are also defined manually using the *cvs* option, then the manually defined CVs are appended to the end of the list of automatically generated CVs.

 	Using *auto_cvs* treats all of the atoms in *commit_fwd* and *commit_bwd* as bonded to one another for the purposes of determining CVs, so there is no need to define these CVs manually.
-Examples of CVs that *should* be defined manually if desired include any distances, angles, or dihedrals defined using atoms that are not contiguously bonded to one another (*e.g.*, a distance between nearby charged particles) and also do not appear in the commitment definitions, or any other custom CVs of unique relevance to the rare event of interest.
-Note that although commitment basin definitions (which are interpreted internally using pytraj) are always 1-indexed, the CV definitions produced automatically with this option are defined using mdtraj and will be 0-indexed.
-The software handles this distinction without issue, but the user must be careful not to confuse 0-indexed atom indices from "cvs.txt" with 1-indexed atom indices in the commitment basins.
+Examples of CVs that *should* be defined manually if desired include any other distances, angles, or dihedrals defined using atoms that are not contiguously bonded to one another (*e.g.*, a distance between nearby charged particles), or any other custom CVs of unique relevance to the rare event of interest.

-	The number of CVs that are created using this option can grow very large very quickly when large radii are chosen, which in extreme cases can cause significant I/O overhead and slow down calls to :ref:`LikelihoodMaximization`.
+	The number of CVs that are created using this option can grow very large very quickly when large radii are chosen, which in extreme cases can cause significant I/O overhead and slow down calls to :ref:`LikelihoodMaximization` (which is used internally when evaluating the information error termination criterion).
 Furthermore, when using *auto_cvs* even with relatively small radii, it is unlikely that ``lmax.py`` runs to optimize models of three or more dimensions will be feasible without using either the `-r` or `--two_line_test` flags.
 Default = 5

 ``auto_cvs_exclude_water``

 	A boolean.
 By default, the behavior where *auto_cvs_radius* is greater than zero includes any water molecules within the given radius of the commitment-defining atoms.
 If *auto_cvs_exclude_water* is set to True, water molecules are excluded.
 They may still be included in CVs defined using the *cvs* option if desired.
 Default = False

+``auto_cvs_type``

+	A string, either 'pytraj' or 'mdtraj'.
+This controls the package used to define the CVs built by auto_cvs. pytraj is generally faster, but if it evaluating the CVs poses some sort of problem for you when using it, try switching to mdtraj.
+Note that you are free to use both pytraj and mdtraj with the *cvs* option regardless of this setting; it only controls the CVs built automatically.
+Default = 'pytraj'

 ``include_qdot``